RareLambChops/fastify-multipart/README.md

   const data = await req.file()

   data.file // stream
-  data.fields // other parsed parts
   data.fieldname
   data.filename
   data.encoding
   data.mimetype
+  data.fields // other parsed parts
+  /*
+    Note: To access other parsed parts, the FormData Objects need to be in the correct order from the client side.
+    Client side example:
+      const formData = new FormData();
+      formData.append("username", "abc124"); // 2nd
+      formData.append("userfile", fileInputElement.files[0]); // 1st
+    Use multipartIterator() to iterate over fields and files if this is not possible.
+  */

   // to accumulate the file in memory!
 Be careful!
   //